Center for Child Counseling services in high demand as youth struggle with mental health

 That's when she brought her daughter to the Center for Child Counseling.

-The center has been in Palm Beach County for 23 years and has served 30,000+ children.
+The center has been in Palm Beach County for 23 years and has served more than 30,000 children.

 But demand over the last few years has nearly quadrupled their waitlist.

-"Children don't know what's happening, they're confused they're feeling lonely and scared, and they don't know how to regulate and they don't know how to feel better in a world that has a lot of negative things happening," said Darla Mullenix the director of school and community services at the Center for Child Counseling.
+"Children don't know what's happening," said Darla Mullenix, director of school and community services at the Center for Child Counseling.
+"They're confused, they're feeling lonely and scared, and they don't know how to regulate and they don't know how to feel better in a world that has a lot of negative things happening."